geopython/pycsw/docs/en/installation.rst

 Security
 --------

-By default, ``default.cfg`` is within root of the pycsw install.
-If you have setup pycsw in a non cgi-bin area, this file could be read.
+By default, ``default.cfg`` is at the root of the pycsw install.
+If you have setup pycsw outside your HTTP server's ``cgi-bin`` area, this file could be read.
 To protect the configuration, you have a couple of options:

 - move ``default.cfg`` to a non HTTP accessible area, and modify ``csw.py`` to point to the updated location
 - set your web server to deny access to the configuration.
 For example, in Apache, add the following to ``httpd.conf``: